-To facilitate effective management, the Board has delegated specific responsibilities to three Board Committees namely:-
+To facilitate effective management, the Board has delegated specific responsibilities to three sub-committees, namely:-

-- (1) Audit Committee;
+- Audit Committee;

-- (2) Nominating Committee; and
+- Nominating Committee; and

-- (3) Remuneration Committee.
+- 3. Remuneration Committee.

-These Board Committees comprise at least three Directors, the majority of whom, including Chairman, are Independent.
+These Committees comprise at least three Directors, all or the majority of whom, including chairmen, are independent.
 The effectiveness of each Committee is also constantly monitored by the Board.